albertsgrc/ez-hue/README.md

                           # are automatically updated with the
                           # new name.
 This means an array is kept
                           # with all the LightGroup instances.
-                          # To disable this behaviour in case
+                          # To disable this behavior in case
                           # you continuously create and delete
                           # tons of lightGroups you can set
                           # LightGroup.automaticRename = off